nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 The given category is invalid.

   * 3a1.
 SOCket shows an error message.

     Use case resumes from step 2.

 * 3b.
-No category is given
+No category is given.

     * 3b1.
-SOCket sorts the list by name and shows the sorted list of contacts
+SOCket sorts the list by name and shows the sorted list of contacts.

-      Use case ends
+      Use case ends.

 **Use case: UC06 Clear contacts/tag**